 With Hawaii’s new ban, the state is making a statement: Small changes in habit can make a big difference.
 Here are three lifestyle changes that you can make:

-- Give up meat.
+- Stop eating meat.
 Did you know that, according to a 2008 German study, a meat-eater’s diet is responsible for more than seven times more greenhouse gas emissions than a vegan’s diet is?
 Get started skipping the steak with PETA’s recipe list.

 - Catch bugs humanely.
 You don’t need to swat ’em!
 PETA has an insect catcher.
 Get one in time for summer.